Fourth Stimulus Check: Is Another Relief Payment Coming?

-(CBS New York) — The last three stimulus checks have helped Americans stay afloat during the pandemic.
-While the economy is moving toward recovery, it’s a somewhat uneven recovery.
-And the financial situations of many people haven’t improved.
+(CBS Philadelphia) — Stimulus checks helped millions of Americans survive during the pandemic.
+The economy is now recovering, though that recovery remains somewhat uneven.
+The financial situations of many people haven’t improved.
 Unemployment still exceeds pre-pandemic levels, and millions of jobs have not returned.
-Meanwhile, the federal eviction moratorium ends in less than two weeks and many states are ending the federal unemployment bonus.
-Can we count on a fourth stimulus check for more government support?
+Meanwhile, the federal eviction moratorium has been extended, but only through the end of July.
+And over half of states are cutting off the federal unemployment bonus early.
+Will there be a fourth stimulus check sometime in 2021 to provide more government support?

-That question hasn’t been definitively answered.
+That question awaits a definitive answer.
 There are plenty of clues, however.

 Relief payments have helped cushion people from COVID’s economic impact and support the economy in the process.
 They seem to have worked to a certain degree, leading to differing opinions on whether another stimulus check is necessary.